nesaboz/solar/README.md

 # Future work

 Future work includes evaluating number of solar panels (we know that pixel resolution is 50cm/pixel).
-The modules used on the Samson project are LONGi-LR4 and LONGi-LR6 which have about 40 inches (101.6 cm) width.
+The panels have about 40 inches (101.6 cm, or 2 pixel) width.

 Small edge improvements can be done by allowing for some overlap when cropping large images.
 Once segmentation is done we can combine the masks and the edge effect should disappear.